-- Complete the allied health packet, which includes several forms: student disclosure form, a child and adult abuse information act disclosure statement, medical record form, student release form and student confidentiality form. - Liability insurance is calculated into tuition and fees annually at the time of registration. - Physical requirements include: ability to lift 50 pounds, carry 20 pounds, sit for four hours and stand for eight to twelve hours
+- Provide background check information to provide clearance for participation in required clinical learning experiences.
+National background checks must go back at least six years and be submitted within the first month of acceptance into the program.
+Students can order their own background checks securely at www.certifiedbackground.com. - Provide results of a five-panel drug test, not older than one month, from a certified lab. - Complete the allied health packet, which includes several forms: student disclosure form, a child and adult abuse information act disclosure statement, medical record form, student release form and student confidentiality form. - Liability insurance is calculated into tuition and fees annually at the time of registration. - Physical requirements include: ability to lift 50 pounds, carry 20 pounds, sit for four hours and stand for eight to twelve hours.

-Note: Required documents are to be submitted to the www.magnushealth.com immunization tracker.
+Note: Required documents are to be submitted to the student immunization tracker.